equivalent/scrapbook2/archive/blogs/2015-01-20-force_ssl_is_different_than_force_ssl.md

 Well, this wont work:

-A/ Rails will ignore this option ( don't quite know why because I stopped investigationg source code when I realized point B)
+* A/ Rails will ignore this option ( don't quite know why because I stopped investigationg source code when I realized point B)

-B/ you are setting `secure=true` meaning send the session cookie only if user is on secure connection.
-This is ok when `config.force_ssl` is used globaly on whole application as everything will be under `https` but if you forcing `https` only to some parts of the application you will not know what is the session of a user visiting site (for example you may want to track if public FAQ was visited by logged in user, or session will expire if user is browsing too much public content)
+* B/ you are setting `secure=true` meaning: send the session cookie only if user is on secure connection.
+This is ok when `config.force_ssl` is used globaly on a whole application as everything will be under `https`, but if you forcing `https` only on some parts of the application you will not know what is the session of a user visiting site (for example you may want to track if public FAQ was visited by a particular user that just logged out)

 ## So, the solution: two cookies to save the day!

 Basically the idea is that you will leave the "unsecure" session cookie alone and you create another "secure" cookie.
-You evaluate both cookies to check who the user is on `https` sites (protected sites) and you will still be able to use unsecure cookie to track movement on public pages.
+You evaluate both cookies to check who the "logged in" user is on `https` sites (protected sites) and you will still be able to use unsecure cookie to track movement on public pages (once again the "secure" cookie won't be sent on non-https conection).

+In otherword this will prevent session hijacking as you need both cookies to validate the user, and only unsecure cookie to track user activity on public pages.

+It may be the case that you will need to have two user variables in you controller `@current_user` and `@current_user_non_secure` but I'll skip the implementation details as the article is not about this.

-good example is here:
+Good example how to implement secure cookie is here:

 http://railscasts.com/episodes/356-dangers-of-session-hijacking